 Worlds Group Stage

 The competition reaches its peak at the World Championship Main Event.
-First, all 16 teams are split into four groups.
-No region can have more than one representative in a single group, so it’s common to end up with highly volatile combinations of Chinese, European, North American, Taiwanese, and South Korean lineups with a few emerging regions thrown in on top of that.
+All 16 participating teams are split into four groups.
+No region can have more than one representative in a single group, so it’s common to have Chinese, European, North American, and South Korean powerhouses battling each other in the same group.

-Much like in the Play-In, the Main Event group stage follows a Bo1 double round robin format, but the matches are much more competitive here.
+Much like its Play-In counterpart, the Main Event group stage follows a Bo1 double round robin format, but the matches are much more competitive.
 After all, every team that made it here has shown it has what it takes to play the highest level of League of Legends.
-And now is the perfect opportunity to show it.
+And now is the perfect opportunity to prove it.

-Only 8 strongest League of Legends teams can break into the Worlds playoffs.
+Only eight strongest League of Legends teams can qualify for the Worlds playoffs.
 This makes it that much more exciting when they clash in Bo5 matches to determine who’s going to advance through the tournament bracket.
-There are no second chances here, and every series is a do-or-die scenario.
-With that, you get to see the explosive gameplay that comes from the best LoL teams fighting with their backs against the wall.
+There are no second chances here, and every series is a do-or-die moment.
+With that, you get to see the explosive gameplay and immersive storylines that come from the best LoL teams fighting with their backs against the wall.

-Making it through Worlds Quarterfinals is an excruciatingly tough feat to manage, but things get even more difficult in the Semifinals.
-And in the finals, you get to witness League of Legends titans playing at the highest stakes possible.
+Making it through Worlds Quarterfinals is already an excruciatingly tough feat to manage, but things get even more difficult in the Semifinals.
+Still, tensions reach their peak in the finals, as fans get to witness two League of Legends titans playing at the highest stakes possible.
 Once the finals conclude, the winners raise the Worlds trophy, effectively becoming the #1 team in the game.

 The first-ever Worlds was fairly modest.
-It only had 8 participants, and most of them hailed from Europe and North American.
+It only featured eight participants, and most of them hailed from Europe and North America.
 With that, it’s not exactly surprising that Season 1 World Championship was won by a European lineup in Fnatic.
 Even so, Europe had to take a step back in season 2, as the Taiwanese Taipei Assassins dominated the competition and claimed a World Championship title for the LMS.

-And then came the era of South Korea.
-Every subsequent World Championship was conquered by LCK lineups.
+Then came the LCK era.
+For five consecutive years, the World Championship was dominated by South Korea.
 Teams like Samsung Galaxy White and Samsung Galaxy made League of Legends history by winning some of the most competitive World Championships to date.
-But the ultimate bragging rights still belong to the powerhouse SK Telecom T1 lineup that has three Worlds titles to its name.
+But the ultimate bragging rights belong to the powerhouse SK Telecom T1 team that has three Worlds titles to its name.

-As the name implies, Worlds provides the highest level of League of Legends possible.
-Top-tier teams pull out all stops to represent their region at the tournament, so it’s a great opportunity to witness intricate team strategies and unrivaled displays of individual skill.
+Just as the name implies, Worlds provides the highest level of League of Legends possible.
+First-class teams pull out all stops to represent their region at the tournament, so it’s a great opportunity to witness unrivaled displays of skill and strategy.
 Moreover, fans get to cheer for their home regions while seeing how they match up against international competition.
-And it’s exactly this combination of top-notch gameplay and sheer excitement that makes Worlds one of the most popular esports tournaments in the scene.
+And it’s exactly this combination of top-tier gameplay and raw excitement that makes Worlds one of the most popular esports tournaments in the scene.